 Using vendor financing companies also offers a great way to help improve cash flow.
 You can get the items your business needs, sell your products or services, then pay for them out of cash flow.

 Vendor trade credit is not just limited to net-30 accounts either—some vendors offer net-15 (15 days to pay), net-60, or even net-90 day credit terms.
 You’ll agree to whatever terms they are willing to offer and establish those terms on your purchase order, so make sure to read the fine print to ensure you understand your payment terms.

 Where do you find these vendors?
-Below, we’ve provided nine net-30 vendors (+ a bonus resource) that will make it easy to get started.
+Below, we’ve provided twenty net-30 vendors (+ a bonus resource) that will make it easy to get started.
 Most are startup friendly, and don’t require a personal credit check or personal guarantee.